danielkec/blog/_posts/2021-10-12-helidon-lra.md

             });
     });
 ```
-So we can call other backend resource with same LRA transaction, just by setting `Long-Running-Action` again.
+We can call other backend resources with same LRA transaction, just by setting `Long-Running-Action` again.
 ```javascript
     function makePayment(cardNumber, amount, lraId) {
         return fetch('/booking/payment', {